return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/mediatek/mtk_drm_crtc_c.rst

     *undescribed*

 planes
-    array of 4 mtk_drm_plane structures, one for each overlay plane
+    array of 4 drm_plane structures, one for each overlay plane

 pending_planes
     whether any plane has pending changes to be applied